UD-CRPL/oaccvv_website/content/About/_index.en.md

 Supported by OpenACC, this project entails functional test cases (unit test cases and micro applications) that helps assess compiler implementations and how compliant they are with the specification.
 This effort helps in developing a high quality compiler.
 In this website we populate results of OpenACC compiler implementations targeting different platforms.

-#### Having issues?

-Please use our [Github issue tracker](https://github.com/OpenACCUserGroup/OpenACCV-V/issues) to report any issues that you are having with out test suite

-##### Found a bug or have a comment?
+#### Found a bug or have a comment?

-Please use the issue tracker above or any bugs or comments. **Please make sure that you are logged into github with your username**.
+Please use our [Github issue tracker](https://github.com/OpenACCUserGroup/OpenACCV-V/issues) to report any issues that you are having with our testsuite. **Please make sure that you are logged into github with your username**.
 We encourage people's participation.
-The success of this test suite comes from the effort of the OpenACC community.
+The success of this test suite comes from the effort of the entire OpenACC community.

+##### Get in touch?

+If you would like to help out or need to reach us.
+Please use the [Contact](/contact) page.

 #### Note